rfdrake/graylog-with-netbox/README.md

 3. Use the filebeat processed time as the actual arrival time (but attempt to preserve the source timestamp if possible, in case it's needed later)

+# sitelog script

+This is an example script that takes the sitecode of a site (a custom netbox field) and finds the site name, then returns all logs within a certain time period from that site.